datacertlab/DataCertLab-Free-Notes/AWS/AWS Certified AI Practitioner (AIF-C01)/domain-1-fundamentals-of-ai-and-ml.md

 # Domain 1 — Fundamentals of AI and Machine Learning
+---

+*This is updated as per the official AWS exam guide (version 1.1, 30 April 2026)*

+---

 **20% of the scored exam — around 10 of the 50 questions that count.**